lyyang01/SimpleFSRE/README.md

 ```
 Some explanations of the parameters in the script:
 ```
---pretrain_ckpt:
+--test_output
-	the path for the BERT-base-uncased
+	the path to save the prediction file
---backend_model:
-	bert or cp, select one backend model
 ```

 ### Results